 - 1month=1 lb.; 2months= 2lbs; 3 months=3lbs

 If you find a weaned kitten in a residential area, it is highly possible that the kitten is a family pet who got out of its house.
 The Pet Adoption Center does not accept stray or lost pets, so the best option is to check the kitten for a microchip and put up some “found” posters around your neighborhood.

 Foster parents are priceless resources which enable us to offer a second chance to underage puppies and kittens, injured pets needing special care, and animals needing more socialization.
 Learn more about Foster Parenting.

 Cats can become pregnant as young as five months of age.
 Fortunately, kittens as young as two months and weighing two pounds can be safely altered.
 Our Spay/Neuter Clinic makes spaying/neutering affordable.

 Trap-Neuter-Return (TNR) is the humane, effective approach for feral and community cats.
 Cats are humanely trapped, spayed or neutered, vaccinated, and eartipped (the universal symbol of a neutered and vaccinated cat), and then returned to their outdoor home.
 The colony’s population stabilizes—no more kittens!
 Trap-Neuter-Return improves their lives and their relations with the community: the behaviors and stresses associated with mating stop.
 Learn more about Trap-Nueter-Rerturn from TNR Riverside.

 Supplies like bottles, formula and litter are always needed to help our Foster Program.
 Visit our Wish List page to learn about items that we need.

 Open your heart and home to a pet.
-Check out who’s looking for a forever home.
+Check out who’s looking for a new and loving home.